List of ethnic cleansing campaigns

 This article lists incidents that have been termed ethnic cleansing by some academic or legal experts.
 Not all experts agree on every case, particularly since there are a variety of definitions of the term ethnic cleansing.
+Definitions cluster around the forced removal of all or a large number of an ethnic population from an area, or rendering an area ethnically homogenous.
+See the main article for further information.
 When claims of ethnic cleansing are made by non-experts (e.g. journalists or politicians) they are noted.

+There is significant scholarly disagreement around the definition of ethnic cleansing and which events fall under this classification.